ranitdey/serverless-api-lambda/README.md

 # lambda-serverless
-Serverless api built using `Serverless framework` and `Lambda functions`.This API uses `MongoDB` as a database for all CRUD operations.This application is ready to be deployed in AWS Lambda and with Serverless framework its just a command away.
+Serverless api built using `Serverless framework` , `Lambda functions` and `AWS API Gateway Proxy` .This API uses `MongoDB` as a database for all CRUD operations.This application is ready to be deployed in AWS Lambda and with Serverless framework its just a command away.
 Only we need to configure the AWS account settings in the Serverless.YML .

 ## Running project